 From 1978 to 2019, the H-B Woodlawn Secondary Program (grades 6-12) occupied this building, and in 1995 the Stratford Program (now the Eunice Kennedy Shriver Program) joined them at this site.

-In the 2019-2020 school year, the building will re-open as Dorothy Hamm Middle School, serving students in grades 6-8.
+In the 2019-2020 school year, the building re-opened as Dorothy Hamm Middle School, serving students in grades 6-8.
 The name of the school honors an Arlington resident and activist who was one of the plaintiffs in the successful civil suit that was filed in May 1956 to desegregate Virginia schools.
 You can read more about Mrs. Hamm here.

 You can view the video and photos from the commemoration of the 60th anniversary of desegregation of Stratford Jr. High School here: